Arts Foundation of New Zealand

 The foundation produces award programmes that provide recognition and money prizes to New Zealand artists working in across all art forms.
 This includes writers, fine artists, musicians, dancers, choreographers, theatre-makers and screen artists.

 Background

+The concept of setting up an organisation to raise private funding for the arts was initiated by Creative New Zealand in 1997.
+Its chair Brian Stevenson approached Richard Cathie to chair a working party on the subject and Sir Ronald Scott was appointed consultant, with help from Gisella Carr.
+Early working party members and trustees included Mary, Lady Hardie Boys; Gillian, Lady Deane; Dame Jenny Gibbs; Sir Paul Reeves; Sir John Todd; Sir Miles Warren; and Sir Eion Edgar.